 Mailstrom is a web-based email client that allows you to take bulk actions on your inboxes.
 Connect us to your email (Gmail, Outlook, AOL, iCloud, etc) and then Delete, Archive and Move messages by the hundreds or thousands.
-Keep your inbox clean with features like Unsubscribe, automatic rules, and daily or weekly email reports.
+Keep your inbox clean with features like Unsubscribe, Block Sender/Subject, automatic rules, and daily or weekly email reports.

 When you connect your email to Mailstrom, Mailstrom downloads certain information about your email messages including the subject line and other metadata (sender, date, subject, etc.).

 When you take actions with Mailstrom (such as deleting or moving messages to a different folder) Mailstrom instructs your email service to carry out those actions.
 You can usually see those changes reflected in your connected email service within seconds or a few minutes.

 All users get a free trial of Mailstrom.
 When you sign up, we take a snapshot of the messages in your inbox (if you have more than 5,000 messages, we only load the latest 5,000).
 You can use Mailstrom to delete, archive or move 25% of your messages.
 To act on more messages, you must subscribe to one of our plans.